criblio/appscope/website/src/pages/docs/config-file.md

 ## Config File

 `scope.yml` is the sole library configuration file in AppScope.

+In Cribl Edge or Cribl Stream, you can use the AppScope Config Editor to create your own variants of `scope.yml` and save them in the AppScope Config Library.

 The contents of the now-eliminated `scope_protocol.yml` configuration file reside in the `protocol` section of `scope.yml`.